dapr/docs/howto/stateful-replicated-service/Readme.md

 response = requests.post("http://localhost:3500/v1.0/state/key1", json=stateReq)
 ```

-Eventual consistency is the default consistency mode.
+Eventual consistency is the default consistency mode if the `consistency` option is not specified.

 ### First-Write-Wins